Yonas-Assefa/Sulala-dashboard/README.md

 _Below is an instruction of versioning and release of sulala app._

-This application uses semantic versioning. more on this on section (versioning)
+This application uses semantic versioning. more on this on section (`Helpers`)

 1. To run patch version update run
    ```sh